Electrical telegraph

-Electrical telegraphs were used by the emerging railway companies to develop train control systems, minimizing the chances of trains colliding with each other.
-This was built around the signalling block system with signal boxes along the line communicating with their neighbouring boxes by telegraphic sounding of single-stroke bells and three-position needle telegraph instruments.
+Electrical telegraphs were used by the emerging railway companies to provide signals for train control systems, minimizing the chances of trains colliding with each other.
+This was built around the signalling block system in which signal boxes along the line communicate with neighbouring boxes by telegraphic sounding of single-stroke bells and three-position needle telegraph instruments.

-In the 1840s, the electrical telegraph superseded optical telegraph systems, becoming the standard way to send urgent messages.
-By the latter half of the century, most developed nations had created commercial telegraph networks with local telegraph offices in most cities and towns, allowing the public to send messages called telegrams addressed to any person in the country, for a fee.
+In the 1840s, the electrical telegraph superseded optical telegraph systems such as semaphores, becoming the standard way to send urgent messages.
+By the latter half of the century, most developed nations had commercial telegraph networks with local telegraph offices in most cities and towns, allowing the public to send messages (called telegrams) addressed to any person in the country, for a fee.

-Beginning in 1850, submarine telegraph cables allowed for the first rapid communication between continents.
-Electrical telegraph networks permitted people and commerce to transmit messages across both continents and oceans almost instantly, with widespread social and economic impacts.
-Circa 1894, the electric telegraph led to Guglielmo Marconi's invention of wireless telegraphy, the first means of radiowave telecommunication.
+Beginning in 1850, submarine telegraph cables allowed for the first rapid communication between people on different continents.
+The telegraph's nearly-instant transmission of messages across continents – and between continents – had widespread social and economic impacts.
+The electric telegraph led to Guglielmo Marconi's invention of wireless telegraphy, the first means of radiowave telecommunication, which he began in 1894.

-In the early 20th century, manual telegraphy was slowly replaced by teleprinter networks.
-Increasing use of the telephone pushed telegraphy into a few specialist uses.
-Use by the general public was mainly special occasion telegram greetings.
-The rise of the internet and usage of email in the 1990s largely put an end to dedicated telegraphy networks.
+In the early 20th century, manual operation of telegraph machines was slowly replaced by teleprinter networks.
+Increasing use of the telephone pushed telegraphy into only a few specialist uses; its use by the general public dwindled to greetings for special occasions.
+The rise of the Internet and email in the 1990s largely made dedicated telegraphy networks obsolete.

 History

-Precursors

-Prior to the electric telegraph, visual systems were used, including beacons, smoke signals, flag semaphore, and optical telegraphs for visual signals to communicate over distances of land.

-An auditory predecessor was West African talking drums.
-In the 19th century, Yoruba drummers used talking drums to mimic human tonal language to communicate complex messages - usually regarding news of birth, ceremonies, and military conflict - over 4-5 mile distances.